Explicit12/Enver/README.md

 - Animation on scroll

 ## Building
-You need only one command to build the project, but it requers node.js, npm to be pre-installed.
+You need only one command to build the project, but it requires node.js, npm to be pre-installed.

 ### Install dependecies
     npm install --global rollup